Collective Shout: 2025 Steam and Itch.io game removals

 Collective Shout's 2025 campaign against games containing themes of sexual violence led to significant controversy, with the organization saying that they received misogynistic abuse and threats online as a result.
 Rock Paper Shotgun said there was "outcry from developers of erotic games and journalists who see this as continuing a pattern of financial institutions using their control of transactions to silence 'taboo' expressions of sex".
 Several non-pornographic games were affected by itch.io's removals, including Last Call, an award-nominated autobiographical game which explores domestic abuse and recovery through poems and features no explicit images.

 This campaign has been criticised for negatively affecting the LGBTQ+ community, with numerous LGBTQ+ games removed or delisted.
-In an article from The Conversation, Pheobe Toups Dougas said "While content about us is seen by some as innately 'harmful' and 'sexual', it is essential for wellbeing.
+In an article from The Conversation, Phoebe Toups Dugas said "While content about us is seen by some as innately 'harmful' and 'sexual', it is essential for wellbeing.
 Conservative groups have long aimed to censor our art, voices and games."

 Consume Me, a game with themes of eating disorders, was initially reported as having been affected.
 Itch.io's founder, Leaf Corocan, later clarified that Consume Me was not affected by the delisting of adult games, but rather had never been indexed to begin with as it had not met the site's indexing requirements.

 Following the Steam game removals, Vice reporter Ana Valens scrutinized the group, noting they had retweeted trans-exclusionary feminist Meghan Murphy.
 Valens posited that it was doubtful that there were any child abuse games on Steam.
 Valens also accused the group of "targeting popular video games that depict children in scenarios where they face distress or harm — even if these depictions are intended to encourage concern and care in the player."
 She cited Collective Shout's campaign against the 2018 game Detroit: Become Human, which the group targeted due to its depiction of "child abuse and violence against women", however, Valens argued that the depiction was "intended to encourage empathy for the abused woman and child."
 Both articles were subsequently pulled by Vice.com's operator Savage Ventures.
 Valens claimed this was due to "concerns about the controversial subject matter".
 Valens and two coworkers resigned over the removals.